slowkow/pytabix/README.rst

 pytabix
 =======

-This module allows fast random access to files compressed with bgzip_ and indexed by tabix_.
+This module allows fast random access to sorted files compressed with bgzip_ and indexed by tabix_.
 It includes a C extension with code from klib_.
 The bgzip and tabix programs are available here_.